Limitations imposed by complementarity: Preliminaries

-where $\mathbf{r}$ is the Bloch vector associated to the preparation and $\mathbf{\sigma}$ is a vector composed by the Pauli matrices.
+which in optics is called the polarization matrix, where $\mathbf{r}$ is the Bloch vector associated to the preparation and $\mathbf{\sigma}$ is a vector composed by the Pauli matrices.
 This operator is hermitean and unit-trace; as shown in Observation 1, a preparation respects the PC iff $r\leq 1$, which means that $\rho(\mathbf{r})$ is a positive operator and corresponds to a density matrix.
 If we identify a measurement $\sigma_{\mathbf{\hat{n}}}$ with the operator $\mathbf{\sigma}\cdot\mathbf{\hat{n}}$ then we can use the mathematical machinery of quantum operators to simplify our discussion.
 In order to see this, we define the projector $\Pi_{\mathbf{\hat{n}}}=(1/2)(I+\mathbf{\hat{n}}\cdot\mathbf{\sigma})$; in the optics literature these are known as Jones' matrices.
 It is trivial that $\Pi_{\mathbf{\hat{n}}}+\Pi_{-\mathbf{\hat{n}}}=I$ and $\mathbf{\sigma}\cdot\mathbf{\hat{n}}=\Pi_{\mathbf{\hat{n}}}-\Pi_{-\mathbf{\hat{n}}}$.
 The rule (\ref{blochprob}) can then be rewritten as $p(\pm 1 | \mathbf{r},\sigma_{\mathbf{\hat{n}}})=Tr[\Pi_{\mathbf{\pm\hat{n}}}\rho(\mathbf{r})]$.
-We will assume then that the set of allowed transformations are composed by standard completely-positive non-trace increasing linear maps over the operators $\rho(\mathbf{r})$.
-An operation over $\rho(\mathbf{r})$ will then induce an operation over $\mathbf{r}$ corresponding to usual processes in a two-level system experiment.
+We will assume then that the set of allowed transformations are composed by standard completely-positive trace-preserving linear maps over the set of operators $\rho(\mathbf{r})$.
+An operation over $\rho(\mathbf{r})$ will then induce a change over $\mathbf{r}$ corresponding to usual processes in a two-level system experiment.
 For example, local unitaries over $\rho(\mathbf{r})$ correspond to rotations of the Bloch vector $\mathbf{r}$ and the matrix $P(\mathbf{r}, \mathbf{r}')=\rho(\mathbf{r})\otimes\rho'(\mathbf{r}')$ represents the addition of an extra two-level system with Bloch vector $\mathbf{r}'$, where $\otimes$ is the kronecker product of the individual matrices.
-Similar translations of multipartite two-level systems operations in terms of Bloch vector operations can be found in \cite{altafini}.
-Thus, for preparations respecting the PC, there is no deviation from standard predictions of quantum theory \cite{note7}.
+We are assuming, as well, the validity of L\"uders' rule for the description of a preparation after the occurrence of a measurement.
+Similar translations of multipartite two-level systems operations in terms of Bloch vector operations can be found in the literature \cite{altafini1,altafini2}.
+Thus, for preparations respecting the PC, there is no deviation from standard predictions of quantum theory.
 Our formulation can be seen in this equivalent way as an extension of quantum theory in order to consistently account for a violation of complementarity.
-More precisely, the rule $p(\pm 1 | \mathbf{r},\sigma_{\mathbf{\hat{n}}})=Tr[\Pi_{\mathbf{\pm\hat{n}}}\rho(\mathbf{r})]$ by itself does not rules out negative operators $\rho(\mathbf{r})$, since for many directions of measurements $\sigma_{\mathbf{\hat{n}}}$ the values $p(\pm 1 | \mathbf{r},\sigma_{\mathbf{\hat{n}}})$ are genuine probabilities - and this is enough to make predictions about the system at hand.
-For two-level systems, Observation 1 shows that the PC is equivalent to imposing the postulate of positive operators $\rho(\mathbf{r})$ \cite{lahti2}, while a violation of the principle would demand the abdication of this postulate and a legitimate use of negative operators to represent preparations.
-We observe that similar extensions of quantum theory in terms of non-positive operators have been employed to represent nonlocal boxes \cite{acin, alsafi}, for the construction of efficient simulation schemes \cite{brukner}, toy models of quantum theory \cite{spekkens1, blasiak} and more recently to locally extend quantum mechanics in the formulation known as ``boxworld'' \cite{boxworld, brunner}.
+More precisely, the rule $p(\pm 1 | \mathbf{r},\sigma_{\mathbf{\hat{n}}})=Tr[\Pi_{\mathbf{\pm\hat{n}}}\rho(\mathbf{r})]$ by itself does not rules out negative operators $\rho(\mathbf{r})$, since for many directions of measurements, $\sigma_{\mathbf{\hat{n}}}$, the values $p(\pm 1 | \mathbf{r},\sigma_{\mathbf{\hat{n}}})$ are genuine probabilities -- and this is enough to make predictions about the system at hand.
+For two-level systems, Observation 1 shows that the PC is equivalent to imposing the postulate of positive operators $\rho(\mathbf{r})$ \cite{lahti2}, while a violation of that principle would demand the abdication of this postulate and a legitimate use of negative operators to represent preparations.
+We observe that similar extensions of quantum theory in terms of non-positive operators have been employed to represent nonlocal boxes \cite{acin,alsafi}, for the construction of efficient simulation schemes \cite{brukner}, toy models of quantum theory \cite{spekkens1,blasiak} and more recently to locally extend quantum mechanics in the formulation known as ``boxworld" \cite{boxworld,brunner}.